 74% of consumers are at least somewhat likely to buy based on experiences alone.
 (Forbes / Arm Treasure Data)

-$98B/year is left on the table by companies who fail to provide “simple” experiences to their consumers.
+$402B/year is left on the table by companies that fail to provide “simple” experiences to their consumers.
 (Siegel+Gale)

 Key takeaway: The importance of CX continues to grow.
 To meet customers’ ever-growing expectations, brands must focus on designing optimal experiences and identifying and addressing critical pain points across the customer journey.

-Great CX leads to happy customers (and bottom lines)
+Great CX leads to happy customers and impacts the bottom line

 Customers want great experiences (and will pay to get them)